 Whatcom County Support Officers

 Frequently Asked Questions

 (Read FAQ's Below or Download as a PDF)

 "We believe every person is unique and their life and death deserve dignity and respect.
 We offer the best price for your essential needs, and then empower you to create and provide the rest of your memorial experience."

 Q1: I just want a low price basic cremation or burial without a memorial service; how much will it cost?

-We currently have complete cremations from $695 and complete burials from $1495.
+We currently have complete cremations from $1095 and complete burials from $2295.
 Our price is updated quarterly based on research of local alternative funeral providers.
-Our goal is to have a LOWER price than the non-profit cremation rate set by Peoples Memorial Association for the Northwest.
+Our goal is to have a price that is EQUAL to the non-profit cremation rate set by Peoples Memorial Association for the Northwest.

 Q2: What is included in the complete basic cremation or burial price?
 Are there other costs?